SouthGreenPlatform/VcfHunter/README.md

 	--origin: A 2 column file containing accession name (col1), origin/group (Col2),
 	--acc: Accession to work with,
 	--ploidy: Accession ploidy (integer),
-	--all: Allele should be present in all accessions to identify a group,
+	--all: Allele should be present in all accessions to attribute to a group,
 	--prefix: Prefix for output files.
 [Default: AlleleOrigin]

 *Output:*\